erigontech/erigon/docs/evm_semantics.md

 Storage is also an array of integers.
 Since the length of the storage is not observable from within the EVM, we do not need to represent it.

 Transaction is a structure.
-The field which will be concerned with first is the sender.
+The field which we will be concerned with first is the sender.
 Although we are used to think of sender as being an address, which is 20-byte string, for the purpose of semantic description, it will be an integer, usually quite large, in the range `[0..2^160)`.
 These integers are used as indices in the state array.
 Therefore, if `tx.sender` is the variable used for transaction sender, and `state` is the variable used for the state,